Where to stay in London: best areas and neighborhoods

 Staying here requires the use of the metro, as you'll be quite far from the center and other attractions.
 The reference metro station is North Greenwich (Jubilee line).

-Average prices in the neighborhood range from about €96.00 for low-cost accommodation to €500.00 for more expensive options - compare the best accommodation on booking.
+Average prices in the neighborhood start from about £150,00 - compare the best accommodation on booking.

 Places to stay near London